boots-edu/textbook/source/original/week9.md

 ![](../../images/CISC181-Week%20925.png)

-There really isn’t much more to it\.
+There really isn't much more to it\.
 Bind decorators connect properties to elements\.
 If we change the property\, the element changes \(NOT THE OTHER WAY AROUND\)\.

 Event Decorators capture events from the web page allowing us to react to those events\.
 These are decorators like @Click\(…\)